Payo64/FrayoEX-AppOpener-Synced/README.md

 # Why do i make a second github page?
 So i can sync my project with my visual studio 2022 app

+If you want to see the original repo:

+<a href="https://www.example.com">Click here</a>